TylerH123/MKS22X-GroupLab/README.md

 5/08/19
     Tyler Huang + Mohammad Jawwad
-      - radius changes due to time
-      - attempted bounce... nothing
+      - bouncing causes direction change and a random bounce amount, as well as a radius change.